A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (15:15)

 Yeah.
 You set it up perfectly because the next step in the whole process is the ideation stage, right?
-So now that we’ve done that research and now that we truly understand the problem of where that end state, where the customer or the human at the centre of your design is looking to get to, the ideation starts and there’s, yeah.
-You can Google a tonne of different ways to ideate on solving problems and things of that nature.
+So now that we’ve done that research and now that we truly understand the problem of where that end state, where the customer or the human at the center of your design is looking to get to, the ideation starts and there’s, yeah.
+You can Google a ton of different ways to ideate on solving problems and things of that nature.
 But really, it’s getting people in the room.
 It might just be internal people.
 It might be a small project team.
 It might include some customers as well, but you go in there and you just start throwing out crazy things.
 And it doesn’t matter if it hits the nail.
-It’s really a way to, brainstorming is obviously the word that a lot of people have heard, but if you go online, you can search tonnes of different ways to go through these activities from like, I don’t know.
+It’s really a way to, brainstorming is obviously the word that a lot of people have heard, but if you go online, you can search tons of different ways to go through these activities from like, I don’t know.
 One of the ones I enjoy is like called crazy eights.
 There’s something called mission impossible and negative brainstorming.
 There’s a whole bunch of different ways you can do it but really what it does is it throws ideas.
 What’s that?

 Gabe Larsen: (16:22)